Skip to main content

 Create a new App

-Octo supports Templates - pre-configured and pre-tested infrastructure to help you get started fast.
+Octo supports Templates - pre-configured and pre-tested collection of modules to help you get started fast.
 You can start and customize one of the many templates provided by Octo, or create a new one from scratch.

 # Create a new directory "test-app" in current directory,